No subject loses more than mathematics

 the same thing to "divide 145 by 5" or to "divide 5 into 145".

 People work out the division 145/5 = 29 very differently

 in different parts of the World:

-The left layout is used in the US (and the UK, as discussed below).
+The left layout is used in the US, the UK and Japan

-The right one is apparently dominant elsewhere: France, Brazil, etc.
+The right layout is apparently dominant elsewhere: France, Brazil, etc.

 (Please tell us